• Skip to primary navigation

 How to choose a wireless charger for Galaxy Note 10?

-Although any Qi-certified wireless charger can be used for Galaxy Note 10 and Galaxy Note 10+, it is recommended to use Samsung branded wireless charger to get the most efficient wireless charging.
+Although any Qi-certified wireless charger can be used for Galaxy Note 10 and Galaxy Note 10+, it is recommended to use a Samsung branded wireless charger to get the most efficient wireless charging.

-Samsung released 3 types of wireless chargers (the explanations of these wireless charging, fast wireless charging and fast wireless charging 2.0 can be found here) :
+Samsung released 3 types of wireless chargers (the explanations of these wireless charging, fast wireless charging, and fast wireless charging 2.0 can be found here) :

 • Wireless charger (up to 5W).
 This is the Galaxy S6’s era wireless charger.
 Samsung discontinued it as a standalone product.
-Instead, in the wireless charging Duo series, one charging pad offer this type of wireless charging.
+Instead, in the wireless charging Duo series, one charging pad offers this type of wireless charging.

 • Fast wireless charger (up to 7.5W).